aquaproj/aquaproj.github.io/docs/reference/registry-config/overrides.md

 ```

 Even if multiple elements are matched, only first element is applied.
-For example, Darwin AMD64 matches with second element but the second element isn't applied beause the first element is matched.
+For example, Darwin AMD64 matches with second element but the second element isn't applied because the first element is matched.

 ```yaml
   - goos: darwin